 Rounds 1-6: k1, p1.

-Rounds 7-26: knit all stitches.
+Rounds 7-26: K all stitches.

 To close up the top, trim your yarn leaving a tail that is approximately 24″ long.
-Feed the tail through each stitch with a darning needle, removing them from your knitting needle as you go.
+Feed the tail through each stitch with your darning needle, removing them from your knitting needle as you go.
 Once you have fed the tail through every stitch, pull the tail to draw it up.